Uriasej/Humanities-Notes/2nd Semester/Chapter-10/Chapter-10.md

 * The *View of Haarlem from the Dunes of Overveen* is considered a "landscape" painting.

 * Jan Steen was particularly successful with genre scenes, including *The Dancing Couple*.

+* Peter Paul Rubens painted *The Arrival and Reception of Marie de' Medici at Marseilles.*